wkduggan-umich/airbnb-price-analysis/README.md

 ## Conclusion

 The most effective model on the test data was the model utilizing all five input parameters.
 The `room type`, `construction year`, and `neighbourhood group` variables were encoded as one hot variables.
 Next, I used tf-idf to find the most important keywords in the `name` and `house rules` columns for predicting price.
 Using an iterative search, I found the most effective number of the highest correlation keywords to use for predicting the Airbnb price.
 Finally, I compared the effectiveness of different predition models.
 From this analysis, the most accurate model uses random forest as its prediction model.
-This model had an RMSLE of 0.74.
+This model had an MAE of **TODO**.

 There were many short comings in predicting the price of the Airbnb.
 The most difficult part was the lack of numerical data related to the prediction of the Airbnb price.
 As a result, I was forced to use purely categorical data in my prediction model.
 This led to unique prediction practices, such as using TF-IDF to find important key words in predicting the price.